Healthier Workplaces | A Healthier World

 AIHA Potomac Section Board Members

-Treasurer-elect, Kay Dietrich
+Treasurer, Kay Dietrich

-Director, At Large Joy Erdman
+Director At Large, Joy Erdman

 Ms. Erdman is a private consultant in occupational safety and health, based in Falls Church, Virginia.
 Prior to this, she was the senior civilian CIH & CSP working in the Pentagon in support of the U.S. Navy’s occupational safety & health program.
 Ms. Erdman served on a variety of DoD and Federal Interagency committees and completed the Harvard Kennedy School of Government Program for Senior Executive Fellows.
 She has taught ethics for industrial hygienists seeking certification maintenance for over 10 years.
 In 2012, ASSE recognized her as one of 100 women making a difference in safety and in 2020, AIHA recognized her as an AIHA Fellow.
 Ms. Erdman is past chair of the AIHA Leadership and Management Committee, the current Chair of the AIHA Conference Program Committee, and on the Board of Directors with the AIHA Potomac Section.

-Director At Large, Lauren Kesslak
+Director At Large, Karen Capwell

 Terms for Current Board Members